Data-Science-for-Linguists/NLSS_Project/final_report.md

 ## 2. Data Colection

 A corpus was compiled consisting of 5,000,000 comments from 200 episodes of the Northernlion Live Super Show.
-Corpus creation included compiling a list of unique [video identifiers](Pipeline/VOD_ID_full.txt)
+Corpus creation started with manually compiling a list of unique [video identifiers](Pipeline/VOD_ID_full.txt) found at the end of each video's URL.
+These video ids were fed into [rechat-dl](https://github.com/KunaiFire/rechat-dl) which downloads a JSON file of comments for each video.
+Information regarding the date of the comment, the username, and the content of the message were compiled into a [dataframe](NLSS_V3.ipynb#Comment-Dataframe)

 ## 3. Data Cleaning